europarl/open-data-beta-testing/README.md

 ## Being a beta tester

 The European Parliament Open Data project team is looking for companies, data journalists and non-governmental organisations to participate in the beta testing phase of the project.
-The beta testing phase will begin in July 2022 and end in November 2022.
+The beta testing phase will begin in August 2022 and end in November 2022.

 If you would like to be a beta tester, please express your interest by registering via [EUSurvey](https://ec.europa.eu/eusurvey/runner/beaa569d-21ac-8a1b-f32d-2a462e0daa09).